siribi/CODEML_WORKFLOW/README.md

 NB: distmat_prep.sbatch will divide all *sorted.aligned files into directories with 100 in each using "make_directories.sh".
 However, it differs from system to system how you should number these directories.
 The script gives each directory the name dir.1, dir.2, dir.3 etc., but some systems only reads dir.001, dir.002, dir.003)

-4. After the distmat_prep.sbatch is finished, we are ready to do an array run of distmat!
+4. After the distmat_prep.sbatch is finished, we are ready to do an array run of distmat! distance_worker.sbatch is copied to the relevant directory.
 	Change $DISTMAT_OUT in the worker script called "distance_worker.sbatch" (i.e. the distmat directory) submit an array run of "distance_worker.sbatch" (Differs from system to system, so you might have to figure out how these work on your cluster.
 Some need both a submit and worker script, while some only use a worker script.
 On my current cluster I use the following command for e.g. 118 dir.*: sbatch --array=1-118 distance_worker.sbatch